BeeChains/innerinetcompany/index.md

-# Inner I Net Company Welcomes All!
+# Inner I Net Company

 [Shape Reality](http://innerinetcompany.shapereality/) with us by building the new internet.
 See our [HNS-DOMAINS/](http://home.hns-domains/).